arduino/help-center-content/content/Hardware Support/Core Boards/Whats-the-difference-between-UNO-R3-and-UNO-R4-boards.md

 ### Are libraries for UNO R3 also compatible with the UNO R4 boards?

-* Libraries that are based on the [Arduino API](https://www.arduino.cc/reference/en/) will work as is.
+Libraries that are based on the [Arduino API](https://www.arduino.cc/reference/en/) will work as is.

-* No, as some UNO R3 libraries use instructions of the AVR architecture that are not compatible with the architecture of UNO R4 boards.
-* However there are libraries that have already been ported as part of our early adopters program or are based on the [Arduino API](https://www.arduino.cc/reference/en/)
+Libraries that use AVR-specific instructions are not compatible with the architecture of UNO R4 boards.
+However, there are libraries that have already been ported as part of our early adopters program.

 <!-- markdownlint-disable-file HC001 -->